 Student Employment is responsible for assisting and guiding students (admitted and enrolled in a degree program at the University of Miami) through the job search and placement process while attending the University.

 Student Employment provides job opportunities to all students regardless of sex, age, disability, sexual orientation, ethnicity, nationality, race or creed.
 University of Miami student employees are required to adhere to established federal, state and local employment regulation practices.

 Employment programs for undergraduate students include the Federal Work Study and Student Assistant programs, which offer opportunities on campus and in the surrounding community.
 Employment programs for graduate students include: Federal Work Study, Student Assistant Program and Graduate Assistantships.
 Available positions are posted in JobX

 Student employment program earnings are paid directly to the student as they work and are not applied as a credit toward tuition charges.

 Federal Work Study

 Federal Work Study is a need-based program that provides part-time job opportunities based on your financial aid eligibility.
-To apply for Federal Work Study, you must complete the Free Application for Federal Student Aid (FAFSA) and the CSS Financial Aid PROFILE.
+To apply for Federal Work Study, you must complete the Free Application for Federal Student Aid (FAFSA).

 Students who are awarded Federal Work Study obtain jobs available at the University of Miami campuses or at off-campus community service agencies that have been approved to participate in the program.